Keke Palmer

-Lauren Keyana "Keke" Palmer (/ˈkiːki/ KEE-kee; born August 26, 1993) is an American actress, singer and television personality.
-Known for playing leading and character roles in comedy and drama productions, she has received several accolades, including a Primetime Emmy Award, five NAACP Image Awards, and nominations for a Daytime Emmy Award and a Screen Actors Guild Award.
-Time magazine included her on their list of most influential people in the world in 2019.
+Lauren Keyana "Keke" Palmer (/ˈkiːki/ KEE-kee; born August 26, 1993) is an American actress, singer, and television personality.
+She has received numerous accolades, including two Primetime Emmy Awards and nominations for a Daytime Emmy Award and a Screen Actors Guild Award.
+Time magazine included her on its list of most influential people in the world in 2019.

-Palmer made her acting debut in Barbershop 2: Back in Business (2004).
-She later appeared in the television film The Wool Cap (2004), and had her breakthrough starring in the drama film Akeelah and the Bee (2006).
-Her debut studio album, So Uncool, was released in 2007, and she progressed as a child actress with roles in Madea's Family Reunion (2006), Jump In!
-(2007), The Longshots (2008) and Shrink (2009).
-She played a number of roles on Nickelodeon, such as the title character in the sitcom True Jackson, VP (2008–2011), providing the voice of Aisha in the Nickelodeon revival of Winx Club (2011–2014), and headlining the television film Rags (2012).
+Palmer made her film debut as a child with roles in the films Barbershop 2: Back in Business and The Wool Cap (both 2004), before achieving her breakthrough role as Akeelah Anderson in the drama film Akeelah and the Bee (2006).
+Her career progressed with roles in films such as Madea's Family Reunion (2006), Jump In!
+(2007), The Longshots (2008), and Shrink (2009), and the release of her debut studio album So Uncool (2007).
+She rose to prominence on Nickelodeon, playing the title character in the sitcom True Jackson, VP (2008–2011), providing the voice of Aisha in the Nickelodeon revival of Winx Club (2011–2014), and headlining the television film Rags (2012).

-Palmer made her transition to mature roles with the VH1 biographical film CrazySexyCool: The TLC Story (2013).
-From 2014 to 2015 she starred as Ella in Rodgers + Hammerstein's Cinderella on Broadway.
-She has since starred in television series such as the Fox satirical horror series Scream Queens (2015–2016), the Epix drama series Berlin Station (2017–2019), the slasher series Scream (2019), and the Facebook Watch series Turnt Up with the Taylors (2021) for which she received a Primetime Emmy Award.
-She also starred in films such as Animal (2014), Hustlers (2019) and Jordan Peele's Nope (2022).
+Palmer transitioned to mainstream roles with the VH1 biographical film CrazySexyCool: The TLC Story (2013), and afterwards made her Broadway debut as Ella in Rodgers + Hammerstein's Cinderella (2014–2015).
+She has since starred in the Fox satirical horror series Scream Queens (2015–2016), the Epix drama series Berlin Station (2017–2019), and the slasher series Scream (2019).
+Her film roles include Animal (2014), Pimp (2018), Hustlers (2019), Nope (2022), and One of Them Days (2025), with the last two earning her critical attention.
+Also in the 2020s, she released two more studio albums.

-Since So Uncool, Palmer has released three extended plays: Lauren (2016), Virgo Tendencies, Pt.
-1 (2019) and Virgo Tendencies, Pt.
-2 (2020).
-She hosted the talk show Just Keke (2014) and co-hosted the talk show Strahan, Sara and Keke (2019–2020), the latter earning her a Daytime Emmy Award nomination for Outstanding Entertainment Talk Show Host.
+Outside of acting, Palmer has hosted the talk shows Just Keke (2014) and Strahan, Sara and Keke (2019–2020), as well as the game show Password since 2022.
+She launched KeyTV Network, an online entertainment content platform, in 2021, and released her second book, Master of Me, a hybrid memoir and self-help manual, in 2024.

 Early life

-Lauren Keyana Palmer was born on August 26, 1993, in Harvey, Illinois and raised in nearby Robbins, Illinois.
-She grew up in a Catholic household.
+Lauren Keyana Palmer was born on August 26, 1993, in Harvey, Illinois, and was raised in nearby Robbins, Illinois.
+She grew up in a Roman Catholic household.
 Her parents, Sharon and Lawrence "Larry" Palmer, who met in drama school, had both worked as professional actors before settling into full-time jobs.
-Her father works for a polyurethane company, and her mother is a high school teacher who works with autistic children.
-Her father is a Catholic deacon.
-The nickname "Keke" is not a shortening of "Keyana": according to Palmer, her name came about because her older sister had an imaginary friend named Keke before she was born.
+Her father, who is a Catholic deacon, works for a polyurethane company, and her mother is a high school teacher who works with autistic children.
+The nickname "Keke" is not a shortening of "Keyana": according to Palmer, her name came about because her older sister, Loreal, had an imaginary friend named Keke before she was born.
+In an interview with Glamour in 2022, Palmer said she prefers to go by Lauren and said she would like to be called by her given name "more than anything".
 Palmer first sang in a church and performed at a stage show at a Chicago tourist destination.
-In 2002, Palmer auditioned for a stage production of The Lion King at age nine.
+In 2002, she auditioned for a stage production of The Lion King at age nine.